 Create audiences based on the last purchase and number of orders of the customer:

-Using the segment feature of Google Analytics you can create and segment (and export as audience) that can look after all users with the custom dimension:
+Using a segment in Google Analytics you can create (and export as audience) a segment that includes all users with the custom dimension:

 - Littledata - Last Transaction Date